Pomax/are-we-flying/docs/index.md

     clients.forEach((client) => client.crashReset());
   });
 }

-export async function checkGameState(autopilot, clients, flightInformation) {
-  // ...we'll fill in this function a bit later
-}
 ```

+Which leaves the code that lets clients call API functions through the server

+### The API Router

-Now, if you were paying attention you'll have noticed that we've glossed over the `APIRouter` code, which is arguably some of the most important code, because it's the code that lets clients interface "directly" with MSFS.
-The MSFS library offers five functions for this, which we need to expose to clients:
+The `APIRouter` code lets clients interface "directly" with MSFS through the SimConnect driver, with five main functions that we can expose to clients:

 - register: register as event listener for one of the (few) "subscription" based MSFS event.
 - forget: the opposite of register.